zack-humphries/2D-Black-Scholes-Model-Finite-Difference/README.md

 # 2D-Black-Scholes-Model-Finite-Difference
 Completed December 2022 for COMP 521 at San Diego State University.
 Calculated using an 2nd-order implicit scheme (only first-order accurate).
 Coded in MATLAB.
+Full report listed below as a PDF

 2D Black Scholes Equation: